SatyanarayanPrashar/SatyanarayanPrashar/README.md

 # 💫About Me :
-Hey there, I am Satyanarayan, a flutter developer based in bengluru.
+Hey there, I am Satyanarayan, a developer based in bengluru.
 Always had a nag for artistry and crafting my imaginations.
-I have experience doing projects in application development working with Flutter framework, you can look more about them in my respositories.
+I have experience doing projects in application development and web development working with NextJS, ReactJs, Flutter framework, and deployment on AWS and vercel, you can look more about them in my respositories.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/satyanarayan-prashar-57a170229)